Hansen, Wisconsin

 The Town of Hansen is located in Wood County, Wisconsin, United States.
-The population was 707 at the 2000 census.
+The population was 747 at the 2020 census.

 History

-In the summer of 1851 crews working for the U.S. government surveyed the outline of the six mile square that would become Hansen.
+In the summer of 1851 crews working for the U.S. government surveyed the outline of the six-mile square that would become Hansen.
 That November another crew marked all the section corners, walking through the woods and wading the swamps, measuring with chain and compass.
 When done, the deputy surveyor filed this general description:

 The general character of this Township is swampy although there is some good land in it the soil is poor & being somewhat stony renders it almost valueless for farming purposes the timber is large & generally of (?) growth except the Pine which is mostly 2d growth & very poor. the streams are fed by the swamps and are subject to very sudden rise & fall the timber is of various kinds such as soft-maple sugar Pine (TamaracK & alder in the swamps) Linn Oak Ash Ironwood +c, the stone are a Blue Flint.

 The Town of Hansen was established in 1901 and named after the now-extinct railroad hamlet of Hansen.

 Geography

-The town is roughly a six-mile square.
-According to the United States Census Bureau, the town has a total area of 33.9 sqmi, all of it land.
+The town comprises roughly a six-mile square.
+According to the United States Census Bureau, the town has a total area of 33.9 sqmi, all land.